 The Ag Artwear Competition has become a popular feature at Agfest.
 Garments are made by recycling farm yard junk into wearable art forms.
 Emphasis is on garments that are totally made from items found on farms, with no pre-made items allowed.

-The annual creative Ag Artwear Competition moved to the cloud in 2020 with the public deciding the winner by a public vote.
-The winner took home a $100 cash prize and a Rural Youth Tasmania Merchandise pack.
-The 2020 Winner is: Molly Carter from Don College.
-Details of her creative masterpiece below:
+The annual creative Ag Artwear Competition moved to the cloud in 2020 and will again be a cloud experience in 2021 with the public deciding the winner by a public vote.
+The winner will take home a $100 cash prize and a Rural Youth Tasmania merchandise pack.

 Need inspiration ?
 The 2020 winner, Molly Carter from Don College is shown below wearing her creative masterpiece.